vmishenev/dokka/docs/src/doc/docs/developer_guide/extension_points.md

 }
 ```

-By default, only `HtmlRenderer`, that extends basic `DefaultRenderer`, is created, but it will be registered only if configuration parameter `format` is set to `html`.
-Using any other value without providing valid renderer will cause Dokka to fail.

 ## Multimodule page generation endpoints

 Multimodule page generation is a separate process, that declares two additional entry points: